Gokyo Lakes, Cho La Pass, and Three Passes Trek: Experience the Journey Beyond Everest Base Camp

 How to Prevent Altitude Sickness on Everest Base Camp Trek

-Gokyo Lakes and Cho La Pass Trek: Find out What it is Like When You Trek Beyond Regular Everest Base Camp
+Gokyo Lakes and Cho La Pass Trek : Find out What it is Like When You Trek Beyond Everest Base Camp

 What The Trek Is Like When You Go Beyond Everest Base Camp

-Gokyo Valley trek is part of an extended EBC trek and commonly hiked by people who don’t only have more time to trek but who are also braver enough to take up extra challenges.
+Gokyo Valley trek is part of an extended EBC trek and commonly hiked by people who not only have more time to trek but who are also brave enough to take up extra challenges.
 However, if you wish to skip Everest Base Camp and go directly to Gokyo, we at Mosaic Adventures also arrange that Gokyo Lakes Trek for you.
+For those looking to experience the ultimate Himalayan adventure, the Everest Three Passes trek, which includes Cho La, Kongma La, and Renjo La passes, offers an unparalleled journey through the Khumbu region.

-While Everest Base Camp & Gokyo Lakes Trek via Choa Pass trekking route has so many visual treats to offer to climbers, the trek can get more challenging that many adventure-seekers opt for this trek.
-In this journey, we add four more trekking days to our standard Everest Base Camp trek, passing through diverse landscapes and Sherpa villages while witnessing unique cultures.
+While Everest Base Camp & Gokyo Lakes Trek via Cho La Pass trekking route has so many visual treats to offer to climbers, the trek can get more challenging that many adventure-seekers opt for this trek.
+In this journey, we add four more trekking days to our standard Everest Base Camp trek, passing through diverse landscapes and immersing ourselves in the rich Sherpa culture while witnessing unique traditions.

-If you wish to take up more challenges and “walk in off-the-beaten-path”, we highly recommend you to take the Gokyo route.
+If you wish to take up more challenges and “walk in off-the-beaten-path”, we highly recommend you to take the Gokyo route or consider the high passes trekking options.
 Below are some of the things to learn about this trekking adventure.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.